Counting the Omer 2023 begins the evening of Thursday, April 6 and ends the evening of Thursday, May 25.

 In the Rabbi Yeshua’s last days here on earth he resurrected from the dead on the first day of Firstfruits (*Nisan 16/17); he observed Pesach Sheni (the Second Passover) thirty days after Pesach (Iyyar 14/15); appeared to over 500 people over a period of forty days; ascended into heaven on the fortieth day (Iyyar 25/26); and on the fiftieth day (Sivan *6/7), just as our prophets of righteous memory foretold, he sent to a remnant of Israel the gift of our heavenly Father – the gift of the Indwelling Presence of His Holy Spirit

 The 49 Days of Counting the Omer:

-The meshalim (parables) of Messiah are simple stories and very brief (little, small) wise sayings (proverbs).
-Yet, all of the meshalim of the Mashiach possess a sense of unending mystery.
-Some of the narratives are lengthy.
-Some of the proverbs are incredibly brief (for instance cf. #48-49: The Seed that multiplies by dying and the Vinedresser, Vine & Branches).
+The meshalim of Messiah are brief stories constructed out of very short, little wise sayings, proverbs, and allegories.
+Yet, all of these small narratives possess a sense of unending great mystery.
+Some of the parables are lengthy.
+Some of the proverbs and allegories are incredibly brief.
+For example: The Seed that multiplies by dying and the Vinedresser, Vine & Branches.
 All of the meshalim listed above contain a single central message.
-However, there are innumerable peripheral (supernatural) insights that can be gained from just one mashal/parable/proverb.
+However, keep this in mind: there are innumerable peripheral (supernatural) insights that can be gleaned/gained from just one mashal.